-However, this gatekeeper can also wreak havoc when it starts limiting positive messages from getting through or decides that negatives are the only things worth noticing.
+However, this gatekeeper can also wreak havoc when it limits positive messages from getting through or decides that negatives are the only things worth noticing.

-There are several things you can do to stop your negative voice from taking over, recognize and celebrate your wins, and use your positive momentum to propel you even higher.
+You can do several things to stop your negative voice from taking over, recognize and celebrate your wins, and use your positive momentum to propel you even higher.

 They are all part of a process I call Drops of Awesome.

-You will never get to a place of true peace, happiness, and success until you stop comparing yourself to other people.
+You will never get to a place of true peace, happiness, and success until you stop comparing yourself to others.

 If you feel loved, you will always be able to find someone who is loved more.